Caregiver Background Check: Full Guide (Run One Now In Seconds)

 • Crime committed

 Keep in mind that the information that is available will depend on the jurisdiction where the crime was committed.
-The laws surrounding the publicly available information of sex offenders ranges widely based on the county, state or city.
+The laws surrounding the publicly available information of sex offenders vary widely based on the county, state, or city.
 In some instances, only limited information will be available on the sex offender registry, but it is still a useful database to search.

 Keep in mind that some of the information available on the sex offender registry is provided by the individual sex offenders themselves.
 This means that in the case of information such as the address of the offender, the information may be incorrect if the offender moved without notifying the proper officials, as they are instructed to do by law.